phpDocumentor/phpDocumentor/docs/PSR.md

 * "Tag" is a single piece of meta information regarding a "Structural Element" or a component thereof.

+* "Inline PHPDoc" is a "PHPDoc" that is related to a "Tag" instead of a "Structural element" and replaces the "Tag" his description.

 * "Type" is the determination of what type of data is associated with an element.
   This is commonly used when determining the exact values of arguments, constants, properties and more.